kiennt9696/task-management-api/README.md

 With JWT access token, it's stateless and in use until expired.
 Hence, in my design login session token (login token) has long expiration time, but access token's is short, i.e 5 - 10 minutes.
 Along with that Client should remove or update user access token when there are users' role changes.
 Our system should be event-driven with Kafka queue so that it can notify others on data changes.
+Client (Portal) also should use SessionStorage to save tokens instead of LocalStorage.
-Along with that with Oauth2 flow, Client must be verified is a security plus.
+Along with that, within Oauth2 flow, Client must be verified is a security plus.

 ### 3.4 System performance with big data over time
 When data grows up, especially with SQL database, Postgres as I use in this, system performance may go down significantly.